JEFH507/org-chart-goose-orchestrator/README.md

 ## About This Project

 **Who I Am:**
 I'm Javier, a solo industrial engineer (not a trained software developer) building this as my first serious open-source project.
-I'm leveraging my understanding of systems and AI tools like Goose to explore how enterprise AI orchestration could work.
+I'm leveraging my understanding of systems and AI tools like goose to explore how enterprise AI orchestration could work.
 Expect rough edges, documented gaps, and honest transparency about what works and what doesn't.
 If you find bugs or have ideas, please share them—I'm learning in public.

 **📖 Want a Deep Dive?**
 For a complete walkthrough with screenshots, architecture explanations, and demo analysis, read the full blog post: **[Building Enterprise-Ready AI Orchestration: Org-Chart-Aware Agents with Privacy-First Design](docs/blog/enterprise-ai-orchestration-privacy-first.md)**